MeganNyhan/CI_PP3_Battleships/README.md

 <li> I would like to thank Mo Shami - my mentor - for his feedback and guidence whilst creating the project.</li>
 <li> I would like to thank those on the code institute slack channel for help with any issues I had.</li>
 </ul>
+<p> I would also like to use this section to explore what I would do if I had more time / expertise.
+I would add the ability for the user to decide to do a beginer or experienced version of the game.
+I believe that adding an easy or hard aspect to the game would sdvance the user stories more but as the game sits now the stories aren't comprimised and are still fullfilled.</p>
 </p>